timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Primitives_SelectingItemsControl_SelectedItems.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Primitives/SelectingItemsControl.cs#L280" title="View the source code">View Source</a>

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.collections.ilist" target="_blank" rel="noopener noreferrer">IList</a>

+##
-<a href="https://learn.microsoft.com/dotnet/api/system.collections.ilist" target="_blank" rel="noopener noreferrer">IList</a>By default returns a collection that can be modified in order to manipulate the control selection, however this property will return null if <a href="P_Avalonia_Controls_Primitives_SelectingItemsControl_Selection">Selection</a> is re-assigned; you should only use _either_ Selection or SelectedItems.
+By default returns a collection that can be modified in order to manipulate the control selection, however this property will return null if <a href="P_Avalonia_Controls_Primitives_SelectingItemsControl_Selection">Selection</a> is re-assigned; you should only use _either_ Selection or SelectedItems.

 ## See Also